Azure/iot-edge-v1/doc/getting_started.md

 ###Logger module message publishing

-The logger module receives messages from the message bus and writes them to a file.
-It never has to publish messages to the message bus.
-Therefore, the code of the logger module never calls 'MessageBus_Publish'.
+The logger module receives messages from the broker and writes them to a file.
+It never has to publish messages to the broker.
+Therefore, the code of the logger module never calls 'Broker_Publish'.

-`Logger_Receive`, located in [`logger.c`](../modules/logger/src/logger.c), is the logger module's callback invoked by the message bus when it wants to deliver a message to the logger module.
+`Logger_Receive`, located in [`logger.c`](../modules/logger/src/logger.c), is the logger module's callback invoked by the broker when it wants to deliver a message to the logger module.
 An amended version has been reproduced below.
 Comments call out parts of message processing have been provided.
 Again, error checks have been omitted for the sake of brevity.
 ```c
 static void Logger_Receive(MODULE_HANDLE moduleHandle, MESSAGE_HANDLE messageHandle)
 {